flagithub1/rails-teamplayer/rails-heroku-deployment-guide.md

 ![](https://cloud.githubusercontent.com/assets/388761/13259005/93c9fdf6-da23-11e5-9c90-19c59580944a.png)

 That's normal, **unless** you have defined a root route.
 Try going to `/examples` to get some actual output (even if it's an empty array).

+Heroku will automatically run your server and update your live application when you push updates to it or change config variables.

+   - If you need to restart your server at any time, run `heroku restart`
+   - If you need to view live server logs, run `heroku logs --tail`.
+Quit with `ctrl-c`

 ---